Francisco Oscar Lamolina

-Francisco Oscar Pancho Lamolina (born October 25, 1950). is a former football (soccer) referee from Argentina.
+Francisco Oscar Pancho Lamolina (October 25, 1950 - August 17, 2025) is a former football (soccer) referee from Argentina.

 He was an official at 1994 FIFA World Cup.

 He was known in Argentine First Division for his laissez-faire style into the field, completely opposed to the strictness of Javier Castrilli's.

 Even though he was highly regarded in the 1980s, towards the end of his career he was criticized for his style, that allowed much rudeness to go unpunished.
 His classic gesture was to simulate pushing a cart to suggest movement, sometimes (allegedly) accompanied by his saying siga, siga ("go on, go on"), which became a derogatory way of making allusion to this school of refereeing.